-Where we do buy from producers with whom we are less familiar, our supplier take-on process requires consideration of Modern Slavery compliance and our contractual terms require producers to operate in accordance with all applicable laws.
-These terms are being strengthened to make more specific reference to the Modern Slavery Act.
+Where we do buy from producers with whom we are less familiar, our supplier take-on process requires consideration of Modern Slavery compliance and our contractual terms require producers to operate in accordance with all applicable laws, including the Modern Slavery Act.

-During the year we have continued to monitor the trade press for any reported instances of slavery or trafficking affecting particular wine regions.
-Although no such instances have been noted, in the past we have made enquiries of our producers in regions where concerns have been reported in the press - in all cases our suppliers have been happy to discuss their own arrangements and provide assurance.
-This approach, which we consider to be a proportionate response, would continue even under Covid-19 restrictions.
+As part of our risk management, we monitor the trade press to identify instances of reported slavery or trafficking in wine regions from which we source products.
+No such instances have been noted in the current financial year.
+In the past we have made enquiries of our producers in regions where such concerns have been reported- in all cases our suppliers have been happy to discuss their arrangements with us and provide assurance.